 While all these little attention to detail items I’ve discussed can seem trivial on their own - combined they all makes a huge difference to the final look of the image.
 Paying attention to the details can really help your images stand out from the crowd!

 If you'd like to learn more about pet photography editing in Lightroom and Photoshop and also improve your workflow, check out my e-book - The Pet Photographer's Workflow and Editing Guide.
-It's currently on sale at half price!

 That's over 3 months worth of daily tips covering topics like working with light, obtaining expression, camera settings, shooting action, composition, using the location, dog handling tricks – and so much more.
 Delivered direct to your inbox so you can read and absorb straight away (no homework required).